SayNight/Lreports/README.md

 Simple description
 -------
-You can download the XLS or the CSV file from the browser by the lls-report.
+You can download the XLS or the CSV file from the browser by the Lreports.

 Download XLS file base on Jxls 2.4.2,CSV file base on java.IO,also support JXEL.

+Lreports is a small Java library to make generation of Excel reports easy.
+Lreports uses a special markup in Excel templates to define output formatting and data layout.

 Installation
 -------